c-w-m/simpy/docs/topical_guides/events.rst

 When events are triggered, they can either *succeed* or *fail*.
 For example, if an event is to be triggered at the end of a computation and everything works out fine, the event will *succeed*.
-If an exceptions occurs during that computation, the event will *fail*.
+If an exception occurs during that computation, the event will *fail*.

 To trigger an event and mark it as successful, you can use